Minor Program in Biomedical Engineering

 What if I want to change classes that would impact my minor?

 To change any part of your approved program, you must revise your plan and submit a revised application to Profs.
-Han or van Vliet.
+Jongyoon Han or Ellen Roche.

 How do I complete the minor?